SuperOfficeDocs/superoffice-docs/user-guide/en/company/includes/company-fields.md

 7. In the **Email** field, enter the company's email address in the same way as for **Telephone**.

-8. In the **Our Contact** field, your name will be displayed automatically.
+8. In the **Our Contact** field, your name is displayed automatically.
 Clicking the arrow brings up a list box where you can choose the name of someone else from your organization.

 9. In the **Category** field, select the category the company belongs to from a predefined list of categories.
 Click the arrow to show the category list.
 This field is mandatory – if you leave it blank, you cannot save the company.